Accommodation and Compliance Series

 Data from the past year provide insight into successful situations and solutions from various employment settings and stages, including a wide sampling of industries and business sizes.

-- Reported benefit: By making this accommodation the employer accommodated a valuable employee without jeopardizing morale and confidentiality.
+- Reported benefit: By making this accommodation the company was able to retain a well-qualified employee.

 - Reported cost: $0.